SyndemicsLab/respond/docs/src/data.md

 - cost
 - output

-Each state governs a unique component of the model.
+Each set governs a unique component of the model.

 #### simulation